shirakawa gifu rural japan village

 Wayfairer Top Tip

-To truly experience authentic Japan hospitality, stay in a traditional ryokan guesthouse.
+To truly experience authentic Japanese hospitality, stay in a traditional ryokan guesthouse.
 A stay in a ryokan means onsen baths, kaiseki banquets of Japanese dishes, futon bedding and tatami mats, plus a unique cultural experience.

 Tanabe Ryokan in Takayama, Japan